munich-quantum-toolkit/ionshuttler/docs/references.md

 }
 ```

-If you use _MQT QECC_ in your work, we would appreciate if you cited {cite:p}`schoenberger2023usingbooleansatisfiabilityexact`, {cite:p}`schoenberger2024shuttlingscalabletrappedionquantum`, or {cite:p}`schoenberger2025orchestratingmultizoneshuttlingtrappedion`.
+If you use the _MQT IonShuttler_ in your work, we would appreciate if you cited {cite:p}`schoenberger2023usingbooleansatisfiabilityexact`, {cite:p}`schoenberger2024shuttlingscalabletrappedionquantum`, or {cite:p}`schoenberger2025orchestratingmultizoneshuttlingtrappedion`.

 A full list of references is given below.